 Value of Comprehensive Commissioning

-The value provided through best practices in comprehensive system testing should involve testing the entire system as installed, providing a load to ensure sensors have enough current to operate, avoiding risk by not having to use a customer load, testing the entire protection system and applying a reactive load if the desire is to test distance relays.
+The value provided through best practices in comprehensive system testing should involve testing the entire system as installed, providing a load via an electrical testing solution to ensure sensors have enough current to operate, avoiding risk by not having to use a customer load, testing the entire protection system and applying a reactive load if the desire is to test distance relays.

-Considerations when choosing test method during commissioning for transformers:
+Considerations when choosing test method during substation commissioning for transformers:

 - Potential damage to transformers from load imbalance.